Many of the manufacturing and distribution teams we speak with look with dread when it comes time to negotiate an ERP contract.

 We’ve experienced several “lessons learned” when helping project teams negotiate an ERP contract.
 Here are a select few culled from the hundreds of projects we’ve led:

-In the blog post “7 Habits of Highly Effective ERP Contract Negotiation,” we outline a strategic approach to teams seeking to effectively negotiate an ERP contract.
-They want to be sure the organization is not overpaying for software, is buying the right-fit software components, and is protected in the contract with your new ERP partner.
+You want to take a strategic approach to effectively negotiating the ERP contract to ensure you’re not overpaying for software, buying the right-fit software components, and are protected in the contract with your new ERP partner.

-While not an exhaustive list, the blog cites the following 7 habits of highly effective ERP contract negotiation include:
+While not an exhaustive list, here are 7 habits of highly effective ERP contract negotiation:

 The Case for Legal Review